maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 497–499 — The Thread Scheduler
     - Page 502 — Using sleep to make our program more predictable.
     - Page 503 — Making and starting two threads
+    - Page 506–509 — The Ryan and Monica problem, in code

 ![Chapter 15](images/chapter-15.png)